Jacquie Ottman's

 Just got back from the Sustainable Brands 08 Conference, in Monterey, California.
 Over 550 people gathered to hear about the latest trends, see the leaders in sustainability speak, and learn about new tools to conduct their business in a better way.

 I had the honor of keynoting the conference.
 Several of the points I made were iterated by many of the speakers and by participants via their insightful questions from the floor.
-So there's a lot of consensus out there about what are the issues that we need to be dealing with …Read more...
+So there's a lot of consensus out there about what …Read more...

 Why I’m Tired of Hearing About Green Fatigue